HaMF/goniometer/README.md

 operate with 1/8 steps which will cause the least vibration but will also deliver only a small torque.

 The motor shall advance by 5° after every TTL pulse.
+Note: This will not be possible with the 200 steps per revolution motor.
+Instead you will get a 4.95deg step (with 1/8 steps) and 5.4 (with full steps).
+A better choice would be e.g. a 9deg step size.

 Connect the stepper per USB and to the spectrometer and run